 Inputs and outputs

-Unlike some carbon estimation models that draw from FIA data, the Forest Sector Carbon Calculator relies on LANDCARB 3.0, a published, peer-reviewed ecosystem carbon model capable of simulating tree growth, removal, and mortality "from scratch".
-The model includes a climate variable to understand how carbon stores may respond to spatial variation in climate, but does NOT incorporate the effects of climate change.
+Unlike some carbon estimation models that draw from FIA data, the Forest Sector Carbon Calculator relies on LANDCARD 3.0, a published, peer-reviewed ecosystem carbon model capable of simulating tree growth, removal, and mortality "from scratch".
+The model includes a climate variable, but does not explicitly incorporate the effects of climate change.

 The Forest Sector Carbon Calculator accounts for a substantial number of "modules" or factors (including soil texture, seed dispersal, mortality, dieout, prescribed fire, etc.) but the basic interface and user input fields are relatively simple and straightforward.
 The model does not require inventory information to set up analysis, and requires only general knowledge of management history and disturbance regimes for the stand or landscape level.
 The tool is designed to be run on-line, and outputs include exportable figures/graphs and spreadsheets.
 Users can learn to run model in less than a half hour, and can master the tool within a few sessions.